umarhassan-mitodl/20.440-fall-2004/content/pages/readings.md

 Berg, Howard C. "The Rotary Motor of Bacterial Flagella." _Annual Review of Biochemistry_ 72 (2003): 19-54.

-Also please look at this [Web site](http://www.fbs.osaka-u.ac.jp/labs/namba/npn/index.html).
+Also please look at this {{% resource_link "d630abae-9f8c-42be-9b66-412f1b6548ad" "Web site" %}}.
 There is a terrific animation on assembly of the rotary flagellar motor.

 {{< tdclose >}}